zry98/movistar-home-hacks/README.en.md

 ### Prevent screen burn-in

-Since it will mostly be used to display a HASS dashboard 24/7, it's very likely to get [screen burn-in](https://en.wikipedia.org/wiki/Screen_burn-in) after some time, although it has an LCD screen.
+Since it will mostly be used to display a Home Assistant dashboard 24/7, it's very likely to get [screen burn-in](https://en.wikipedia.org/wiki/Screen_burn-in) after some time, although it has an LCD screen.

 To prevent that, I wrote a Python script to have it periodically flash several colors in full screen to refresh all the pixels.